 To address the lack of transparency across product roadmaps, I led a small team to deliver Ecosia’s product vision.
 We gathered data, insights and priorities from across the product organisation, which were distilled into a single vision of a near-future Ecosia: a document containing user stories and interactive prototypes that highlighted each team’s initiatives and estimated horizons.
 We built it using Flora, Ecosia’s design system, to consolidate how we developed high-level concept work and turn the output into a repeatable process.
 The vision was presented to the entire company and became a shared reference point for decisions that had previously been made in isolation.
 It also became the catalyst for several key product initiatives, including user accounts.

 User accounts had the potential to become the foundation for personalised features, engagement loops and measurable retention improvements, but required incentive for users to sign in.
 The vision work helped the accounts team identify value propositions that were eventually developed into the live account experience: impact tracking, gamification through seeds and levels and collectibles.
-The new account experience has significantly improved new user retention and engagement since its release.
+The new account experience, which traces directly to the priorities highlighted by the vision work, is the primary driver of the 230% increase in new user retention, 80% increase in signed-in searches and 10% decrease in user churn.

 Navigating the biggest shift in search since Google